Summary:

 - With a trust deed, the legal title is transferred to a third-party trustee.
 The trustee holds the title on behalf of the lender/beneficiaries.
 The trustee’s role is to ensure that the terms of the trust deed are upheld and to act in the best interest of the lender/beneficiaries.
 In other words, the trustee is a neutral party with limited rights.

-- Another concern for a new lender is when the deed of trust clauses allows for additional advances or modifications of other deferred payments.
+- Another concern for a new lender is when the deed of trust clause allows for additional advances or modifications of other deferred payments.
 Deferred payments would increase the principal balance and erode the protective equity.
 Protective equity is the difference between the fair market value of the property and the outstanding balance on the loan(s).
 When the principal balance increases, the protective equity decreases, increasing the financial risks for the second trust deed investor.